GMfatcat/ConvLSTM-CNN-for-tropical-cyclone/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://reponame/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://reponame/issues/new).
+Please first search for existing and closed issues.
+If your problem or idea is not addressed yet, please open a new issue.

 ## Creator